 Season 6, Episode 7

-The how and why behind high-quality instructional materials with Rebecca Kockler
+The how and why behind high-quality instructional materials, with Rebecca Kockler

 As the former chief academic officer at the Louisiana Department of Education, Rebecca Kockler made it her mission to empower districts to select higher quality materials.
 This involved a thorough and rigorous curriculum review, and allowing teachers to choose the program they wanted once they knew exactly what they were getting.
 This work built Kockler’s case for focusing on quality curricula as a vital part of student success.
 Using Kockler’s work in Louisiana as a case study, this episode shows why state governments should focus on logistics, procurement, and equipping educators with the information they need to make the best decision for their students.